jfdenise/wildfly-s2i-tekton-pipeline/README.md

 * Build: ``oc create --filename runs/app-from-jaxrs-ejb-builder-pipeline-run.yaml``
 * In OpenShift console you can monitor the started pipeline run (from ``Pipelines/Pipelines/PipelineRuns`` ).

+At the end of the pipeline run, the image `helloworld` is created.

+### Deploy with helm charts

+* ``oc set image-lookup helloworld``
+* ``helm install helloworld -f charts/helm-helloworld.yaml wildfly/wildfly``

-At the end of the pipeline run, the deployment `helloworld` is scaled to 1 and the service is exposed.
+The deployment `helloworld` is created, scaled to 1 and the service is exposed.

 ## Event listener example: Start the pipeline from an external event